Stormheg/gyrododge/README.md

 ### Create your virtualenv

 Inside the project root, create a new virtualenv.
 A virtualenv is an isolated installation of Python.
-This ensures that you can have multiple Python project without worrying about different project colliding with each other.
+This ensures that you can have multiple Python projects without worrying about different projects colliding with each other.

 ```sh
 python3 -m venv venv